 - LinkedIn Sponsored InMail

-- LinkedIn Display Ads and Dynamic Ads: only available through the LinkedIn’s managed campaigns feature — and can be pricier — so this probably isn’t the best solution for those just staring out with LinkedIn ads.
+- LinkedIn Display Ads and Dynamic Ads: only available through LinkedIn’s managed campaigns feature — and can be pricier — so this probably isn’t the best solution for those just starting out with LinkedIn ads.

 LinkedIn Text Ads

 These are a great way to start with LinkedIn ads.
 Text ads are run through either pay-per-click or cost-per-impression and target only the right prospects.
 You can write your own ads and upload them easily.
 Most importantly, you can keep track of your costs with the ad platform manager.